The history of ancient Chinese literature can be broken down into 8 major periods, each of which has its own predominant literature types. They are:

 China is a country of poetry and Tang poetry represents the pinnacle of excellence in the entire history of Chinese classic poetry.
 In the early Tang Dynasty, poets like Shangguan Yi, Shen Quanqi, and Song Wenzhi established the form of lüshi, which has a strict structure comprising of 8 lines containing 5 to 7 characters adhering to a strict tone and rhyme scheme.

 Four outstanding poets, Wang Bo, Yang Jiong, Lu Zhaolin, and Luo Binwang, made efforts to abolish these stylistic restrictions on the poems popular in the Qi and Liang States, widening the boundaries for poetry writing.
-This reform of theory and practical application created a new style of poetry in the Tang Dynasty, leading to period being characterized by the appearance of a variety of poetic styles and genres.
+This reform of theory and practical application created a new style of poetry in the Tang Dynasty, leading to the period being characterized by the appearance of a variety of poetic styles and genres.

 Idyll, represented by Wang Wei and Meng Haoran, focused on the depiction of natural landscapes.
 Its style portrays freshness and smoothness, presenting the world in a quiet and serene manner.
-In stark contrast, Frontier Fortress poetry, of which Cen Shen and Gao Shi were the early pioneers, expressed the life of the writer on the frontier, capturing the writers' aspirations of to help rule the state and bring peace to the world, as well as their spirit of perseverance and enterprise.
+In stark contrast, Frontier Fortress poetry, of which Cen Shen and Gao Shi were the early pioneers, expressed the life of the writer on the frontier, capturing the writers' aspirations to help rule the state and bring peace to the world, as well as their spirit of perseverance and enterprise.

 Poetry in the booming Tang Dynasty portrayed the prosperous culture of the time and the romantic Li Bai and realist Du Fu were 2 eminent poets with vastly contrasting styles in this period.
-The poetry of Li Bai focused on the contradictions between ideals and real life and challenged and attacked the dark forces in society while expressing the author's pursuit of freedom and personality.
+The poetry of Li Bai focused on the contradictions between ideals and real-life and challenged and attacked the dark forces in society while expressing the author's pursuit of freedom and personality.
 It is full of distinctive characters, rich images, brave exaggeration, fantastic imagination, fresh language, and bold forms that deliberately broke the rules of classic poetry.

-However, the poems of Du Fu emphasized the fact and real life and sarcastically exposed the reality of the bad character of the contemporary rulers.
+However, the poems of Du Fu emphasized the fact and real-life and sarcastically exposed the reality of the bad character of the contemporary rulers.

 Of all of the stylistic breakthroughs in Chinese poetry that occurred during the Tang Dynasty, one of the most notable was the creation of the New Yuefu School represented by the realist poet Bai Juyi.
 Another was the advent of the New Yuefu style of poetry.
 Bai Juyi proposed that "Prose should be written for the reflection of times and poetry for interpretation of life."